(Click on the title above to find out more and view the video.)

 In less than 40 years, China has emerged from a Third World country to a recognized major world power.
 As early as 2009, President Obama already stated that “The US and China will shape the course of the 21st Century” and “ties between the two powers are as important as any bilateral relationship in the world”.

 Unfortunately, or because of China’s precipitous rise, California’s (and probably other states’) public middle and high school social studies standards have stopped at the cusp of this incredible change and have not gone any further than 1976.

 The 1990 Institute’s CHINA NOW | For Teachers Program was created to fill in this void, to provide the resources that enable teachers to add modern China into their curriculum.

-This coming summer we will be launching the resource sharing part of website.
-Besides winning lesson plans and videos of our Workshop sessions, we will be adding a supplementary resource library on our website.
-We will be listing news articles, books, videos, and other media that teachers, as well as the general public can access.
+Besides winning lesson plans and videos of our Workshop sessions, we will be adding additional in-house resources, as well as links to external resources, such as news articles, books, videos, and other media that the general public can access.
 These will be resources recommended by our China experts community, including teachers themselves.